Pinterest Hidden ImagePinterest Hidden Image

 Sensory Integration Therapy

-One hallmark of ASD is the brain’s inability to properly process input from the five senses.
+One hallmark of ASD is the brain’s inability to process input from the five senses properly.
 Children with ASD, therefore, experience the world much differently than others.
 Certain types of lighting, noises, or food textures may be bothersome.
 The sensation of a person’s hand or certain clothing items may be uncomfortable.
 Sensory integration therapy uses a variety of techniques to help make such exposures more tolerable (source).
 This may involve skin brushing, using weighted blankets for sleep, or specialized play activities.

 Social Skills Instruction